speterlin/quant-trading/README.md

-import speterlin_stocks.module1 as stocks import alpaca_trade_api as tradeapi from twilio.rest import Client as TwilioClient from datetime import datetime # , timedelta # only import timedelta when need to inspect portfolio or data or run stocks.run_portfolio() manually
+import speterlin_stocks.module1 as stocks import alpaca_trade_api as tradeapi from twilio.rest import Client as TwilioClient from datetime import datetime, timedelta # importing for ease of use timedelta even though only needed for Python virtual environment shell inspection of portfolio or data or running stocks.run_portfolio() manually

 # Local Imports
 import personal